celestiaorg/docs/nodes/full-storage-node.md

-This tutorial will guide you through setting up a Celestia full storage node, which is a celestia-node that doesn't connect to celestia-app (hence not a full consensus node), but stores all the data.
+This tutorial will guide you through setting up a Celestia full storage node, which is a celestia-node that doesn't connect to celestia-app (hence not a consensus node), but stores all the data.

 ## Overview of full storage nodes